 There are a number of tactics to achieve this and you should try and implement as many of them as possible.
 They include:

-Use a quote from the content as a teaser
+- Use a quote from the content as a teaser video

 The prime goal of each of these tactics is to hook your reader right off the bat.
 If you want to see these various strategies executed to near perfection, take a look at the Facebook page of Salesforce.
 The CRM giant teases all their FB ads with videos, images, bold statements, compelling questions, and eye-catching facts.